-CALCULATED, COMFORTABLE, COST EFFECTIVE, CAREFUL CONSTRUCTION, CERTIFIED
+CALCULATED, COMFORTABLE, COST EFFECTIVE, CAREFUL DESIGN, CERTIFIED

 The result we all want is a comfortable cost-effective building.
 With careful design and detailing this is not too difficult to achieve.
 However both the performance and cost-benefit of every element needs to be calculated in advance.